29.07.2022 | En route in "Axpoland": Through the wild Rhine Gorge

 Today, the impressive natural landscape is also the home of various, rare animals (little ringed plover) and plants such as orchids (lady's slipper).
 The gorge also has well-kept hiking trails.
 In addition, there are various observations points offering fantastic views of the gorge.

 The bike routes along the Rhine are marked.
-If you like things somewhat less sporty, you can explore the Rhine by train, or post bus or do some stand up paddling in the mountain lakes at Flims and Laax.
+If you like things somewhat less sporty, you can explore the Rhine by train, post bus or do some stand up paddling in the mountain lakes at Flims and Laax.

 And of course the best for last: River rafting guarantees an adrenaline rush and is the most impressive way to experience the wild gorges: For example, the "black hole" before Versam, where energetic rowing and skilful steering are needed to prevent the force of the river from pushing the boat up against the 100-metre high rock face.